-Wellington's frontrunner says Sir Peter Jackson won't influence his decisions
+Sir Peter Jackson-backed candidate wins Wellington mayoralty

 by RNZ

+Andy Foster has secured Wellington's mayoralty by 503 votes over incumbent Justin Lester, according to preliminary results which have just been released.

-Wellington mayoral frontrunner Andy Foster says he was questioning a controversial housing development long before Sir Peter Jackson spoke out against it.
+Foster earlier told RNZ he was questioning a controversial housing development long before Sir Peter Jackson spoke out against it.

 Voters in the capital still don't know for sure this morning who'll take the mayoral chains of office - after a nailbiting wait for results.